23 Best Things to Do in Isla Mujeres Mexico in 2025

 Main roads can be busy with cars, taxis, and golf carts so you will want to ride carefully and be mindful of speed bumps.
 And be sure to bring plenty of sunscreen and water before heading out!

-If you want the most EPIC experience in Isla Mujeres, then book a private yacht or catamaran to Isla Mujeres Playa Norte!
+If you want the most EPIC experience in Isla Mujeres, then book a private yacht charter to Isla Mujeres Playa Norte!

 A private yacht charter is a much more exclusive experience where you can ditch the crowds for a spacious yacht with a private captain and crew, open bar, and food and drink.